Sosefo Sakalia

-Sosefo Sakalia (born 14 December 1991) is a Tongan rugby union player.
-He plays in the hooker position for the Romania based SuperLiga side, Steaua București.
-Sakalia also represents Tonga at international level.
+Sosefo Sakalia (born 14 December 1991) is a Tongan professional rugby union player who plays as a hooker for Tongatapu club Kolomotu'a and the Tonga national team.

+Professional career

 Sakalia made his international debut at the 2015 World Rugby Pacific Nations Cup in a match against the Canucks.
 Before rejoining Steaua București in 2016, Sakalia also played for Olimpia București during 2015.